 Jane Rosen’s practice focuses on intellectual property and technology transactions, data privacy, and cybersecurity.

 Jane advises on a broad range of matters related to the creation, commercialization, licensing, and transfer of rights in intellectual property, technology, and data.
-Her experience includes structuring, drafting, and negotiating the intellectual property, technology, and data-related aspects of agreements in the context of complex M&A deals, joint ventures, manufacturing and distribution arrangements, services engagements, financings, restructurings, and capital markets offerings.
-Jane’s experience includes crafting intellectual property, privacy, and cyber protections for buyers and sellers in M&A agreements, negotiating intellectual property and technology licenses, establishing customized privacy compliance documents and programs, and providing advice in connection with data-related transactions.
+Her experience includes structuring, drafting, and negotiating the intellectual property, privacy and cyber-related aspects of complex M&A deals, joint ventures, financings, capital markets offerings and commercial arrangements, negotiating intellectual property and technology licenses, establishing customized privacy compliance documents and programs, and providing advice in connection with data-related transactions.
 Jane is designated as a Certified Information Privacy Professional (CIPP/US) by the International Association of Privacy Professionals.

 Jane joined the firm in 2013.
 Before attending law school, Jane worked in the media industry, including as CNN’s political editor and senior producer for a prime-time news program.